 I am really bad at conversions and calculations ever since I was a child.
 I am always mixing up units and all these hefty numbers.
 I am sure I am not alone in this struggle, and there are plenty of other people out there who are equally annoyed by these numbers.

 So, today I sat down and decided to write about plot size conversions in Pakistan.
 I believe these calculations will give a fair idea to people about different local units and how to convert them.
+Before going further one should know about property tax because property tax varies on every square yard.

 Marla to Square feet, Square Yards, Square Meters, Square Inches, and Acres